1ay1/neowall/README.md

 ### How do I stop the daemon?

-Just run `staticwall --kill`.
+Just run `staticwall kill`.
 It'll gracefully stop the running daemon, clean up resources, and remove the PID file.
 Much more civilized than `killall`, though that works too if you're feeling nostalgic for the old ways.

 ### How do I cycle through all wallpapers in a folder?